pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       format general option.

     Options:
-      -l, --local-only                Request that server show only local properties of the returned instance.
-Some
+      -l, --local-only                Show only local properties of the instance.
-                                      servers may not process this parameter.
+                                      Some servers may not process this parameter.
       -q, --include-qualifiers        If set, requests server to include qualifiers in the returned instances.
 Not
                                       all servers return qualifiers on instances